GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 These middle-level components, on their turn, may use the base components: LocationInput and SelectorCheckBox.

 The exact file structure and explanations of what the responsibility of each file is, can be found below.
 ````
 ├── public
+│   ├── favicon.png                     # the icon used of the webapp
 │   └── index.html
 └── src
     ├── main.js                         # renders and mounts the app
     ├── App.vue                         # the root of the app
     ├── components
     │   ├── CalculateRate.vue           # combines all input after the calculate rate button has been pressed and
     │   │                                 stores this information
     │   ├── ControlPanel.vue            # the panel on the left of the screen that handles the input
+    │   ├── InputNumberBox.vue          # base input component for numbers
     │   ├── JourneyInput.vue            # input component for the starting and final destinations
     │   ├── LocationInput.vue           # base input component for locations
     │   ├── Map.vue                     # displays the map and its components
     │   ├── ProductInput.vue            # input component for the goods
     │   ├── SelectorCheckBox.vue        # base input component for a checkbox
     │   ├── VehicleSelector.vue         # input component for all vehicle types
     │   └── VehicleSelectorEntry.vue    # input component for 1 vehicle type
     ├── router
-    │   └── index.js                    # contains the references to the two pages of the application
+    │   └── index.js                    # contains the references to the three pages of the application
     ├── store
+    │   ├── actions.js                  # alters the state of the application by performing mutations
-    │   └── index.js                    # stores information that multiple parts of │the application need access to
+    │   ├── index.js                    # stores information that multiple parts of the application need access to
+    │   └── mutations.js                # changes the information of the applications
     └── views                           # the pages of the application
         ├── Home.vue                    # contains the input panel and the map
-        └── OutputPage.vue              # displays the simulated results
+        ├── OutputPage.vue              # displays the simulated results
+        └── SettingsPage.vue            # contains constants that can be changed
 ````

 Note that each element of the view can access the application's store.

 Since Vue is meant to create Single Page Applications, we added a router to the project.
-What this router essentially does is mounting one of the two views (Home or OutputPage) to App.vue.
+What this router essentially does is mounting one of the three views (Home, OutputPage or SettingsPage) to App.vue.

 ## Technology Stack
 <!--
     Technology Stack: What programming languages are being used?
     What technologies are being used (Frameworks, libraries, platform, peripherals)?
     If different components have different technologies, present them individually.
 -->

 The following is a list of used technologies and frameworks: